rossta/serviceworker-rails-sandbox/README.md

 This is where the [serviceworker-rails](https://github.com/rossta/serviceworker-rails) gem comes in.
 Using `serviceworker-rails` in your Rails app allows you to map Service Worker endpoints to bundled Rails assets and adds the appropriate (configurable) response headers.
 You can still take advantage of Rails pipeline with Service Workers in development and production!

-The sandbox [`config/application.rb`](https://github.com/rossta/serviceworker-rails-sandbox/blob/master/config/application.rb) provides several examples for customizing how service worker endpoints should map to assets in the Rails asset pipeline.
+The sandbox serviceworker initializer in  [`config/initializers/serviceworker.rb`](https://github.com/rossta/serviceworker-rails-sandbox/blob/master/config/initializers/serviceworker.rb) provides several examples for customizing how service worker endpoints should map to assets in the Rails asset pipeline.
+Corresponding serviceworker implementations for the examples can be found in [`app/assets/javascripts`](https://github.com/rossta/serviceworker-rails-sandbox/tree/master/app/assets/javascripts).

 ## Resources